ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 #### Beyond MapReduce

-MapReduce's approach is fully materialzed, which means to eagerly compute results of some operations and write them out rather than computing them on demand.
+MapReduce's approach is fully materialized, which means to eagerly compute results of some operations and write them out rather than computing them on demand.
 This prevents any job from starting until all its preceding jobs are completed, mappers are often redundant, and this extra intermediate storage have to be replicated which wastes a lot of resources.

 MapReduce also has some other limitations apart from materialization, where implementing complex job using the raw MapReduce APIs is quite hard, and it provides poor performance for some kind of processing.

 Dataflow engines (eg. Spark, Tex, Flink, etc.) overcome MapReduce disadvantages by handling and entire workflow as one job, rather than small independent sub-jobs.
 It also provides more flexible callback functions (*operations*) rather than only map and reduce.

 We can use dataflow engines to implement the same computations as MapReduce, but it executes significantly faster.
 However, because they dismiss the intermediate materialization, they have to to recompute most of the data when the job fails.
-However, the recomputation overhead of dataflow engines makes it challenging to use it with small data or CPU-intensive computations, so materialization would be cheaper.
+However, the re-computation overhead of dataflow engines makes it challenging to use it with small data or CPU-intensive computations, so materialization would be cheaper.

 Higher-level languages and APIs (eg. Hive, Pig) has the advantages of requiring less code, while also allowing interactive use.
 Moreover, it also improves the job execution efficiency at the machine level.